lvthnn/amsimr/README.md

 If you use this package in your research, please cite:

-> Hlynsson, K. (2025). *Distant LD and its effects on polygenic score construction
+> Hlynsson, K. (2025) *Distant LD and its effects on polygenic score construction
-> and prediction: a simulation study*.
-B.Sc. thesis.
-University of Iceland.
+> and prediction: a simulation study*, B.Sc. thesis, Faculty of Physical Sciences, University of Iceland.

 ## License